plaintalkjon/wikicommons-art-scraper/docs/test-rls-policies.md

 # Testing RLS Policies

-After running `setup-comprehensive-rls.sql`, you can test the policies to ensure they work correctly.
+After running `setup-comprehensive-rls-corrected.sql`, you can test the policies to ensure they work correctly.

 ## Test 1: Public Read Access (Should Work)